daygds12/daygds12/README.md

 My name is Dayane I'from Brazil 🌎

-I'm studying systems analysis and development 💻👩🏻<br>
+I'm IT engineering analyst 💻👩🏻<br>
 I love 🍕 ✈️ and Rock and roll 🤘🏻